What is it like to work at MRL – Anne Rinnert

 So what I see for the future of recruitment will be that it changes from quantity, to individual and specialized quality.

 If you want to work with MRL get in touch, we are currently hiring across our European offices.
-Call us on +44 (0) 123 320 860 or email us.
-Alternatively, follow us on social media to keep up to date with MRL and recruitment news.
+Call us on +44 (0) 123 320 860, email us.
+Alternatively you can discover more about the types of ICT vacancies we hire for, or follow us on social media to keep up to date with MRL and recruitment news.